streamlit/streamlit/docs/pre_release_features.md

 ### Experimental

-Features in the experimental namespace are things that we're still working on or trying to understand.
+Features with the `experimental_` naming convention are things that we're still working on or trying to understand.
 If these features are successful, at some point they'll become part of Streamlit core, by moving to the `beta_` naming convention and then to Streamlit core.
 If unsuccessful, these features are removed without much notice.

 ```eval_rst
 .. warning::